 3. Run an organization drive in the workplace

 There are two ways to get recognized by the NLRB as a union, but both require you to establish strong support in the workplace.
-You must run an organization-wide drive in the workplace to collect signatures that prove the support.
+You, along with committee members, must run an organization-wide drive in the workplace to collect signatures that prove the support.
 Here are the two scenarios:

 - Signatures from 30-50% of employees: Start collecting signatures from workers as written proof of their support therein.
 The NLRB will require this to acknowledge you as a valid case to organize a union.
 If you secure between 30-50% signatures on union authorization cards, it shows a strong interest in unionization, and you can rightfully petition for an election.
 The NLRB holds a hearing and sets an election date.